swelborn/tomopyui/docs/source/contributing.md

 Using Git/GitHub can be [confusing](https://xkcd.com/1597), so if you're new to Git, you may find it helpful to use a program like [GitHub Desktop](https://desktop.github.com) and to follow a [guide](https://github.com/firstcontributions/first-contributions#first-contributions).

 Also feel free to ask for help/advice on the relevant GitHub [issue](https://github.com/samwelborn/tomopyui/issues).

-## Documentation

-[The documentation you are reading now](https://tomopyui.readthedocs.io) is built with [Sphinx](https://www.sphinx-doc.org).
-There's plenty to do, and you can help out.
-If you see something amiss, don't be afraid to suggest an edit (see the GitHub icon at the top of this page).